 Minecraft servers make the world go round.
-Or at least, the worlds of Minecraft.
-It’s no secret that the PC community houses the most ambitious players in the world, and there’s no better evidence of this than in the expansive servers of Minecraft.
-The architectural artist’s paradise, Minecraft has been a great creative outlet for players who can build to their heart’s content without needing to know a single line of code.
+Or, at least, the worlds of Minecraft.
+It’s no secret that the PC community houses the most ambitious players in the world.
+There’s no better evidence of this than in the expansive servers of Minecraft.
+The architectural artist’s paradise, Minecraft has been a great creative outlet for players who can build to their heart’s content, all without needing to know a single line of code.

 Give the PCGamesN homepage some love while you're here.
 Go on, you'll enjoy it.

 Their works and ideas are immortalised in thousands of servers.
 Every server is its own self-contained multiplayer world, with its own rules, gameplay style, and communities.
 We’ve had a hunt around to find the very best, featuring anything from breathtaking constructions and vistas to worlds with whole new rules and game modes.

 Joining a Minecraft server is wonderfully easy, but here’s a quick walkthrough to help you out if you’re new to all this multiplayer lark: